mapmymap/baha-blog/_posts/kainchi-dham-via-bhimtal.md

 author: 'Prajakta'
 ---

-# The History and Spiritual Significance of Kainchi Dham: A Sanctuary of Love and Service

 Nestled in the tranquil hills of Uttarakhand, India, Kainchi Dham Ashram is a spiritual oasis that has drawn seekers from around the world.
 Founded by the revered Neem Karoli Baba in 1964, this sacred space has